2018 EMERGING SCHOLARS AWARD

-Projects are evaluated for their quality of exposition, the potential for their goals to be realized, their engagement with relevant literatures, and for their contribution to the scholarship of Jewish education.
-Award-winning projects are ones that have the possibility to make significant advances in knowledge or in methodology that moves the field forward.
+Applications will be evaluated according to their proposed contribution to scholarship on Jewish education.
+Award-winning projects have the possibility to make significant advances in knowledge or in methodology that moves the field forward.
 Doctoral level students should have completed a proposal hearing or its equivalent.
-See the NRJE website for further information: http://www.nrje.org/awards.

-- A one- to two-page letter that explains:
+- A letter (not to exceed two pages) that explains:

 The Awards Committee will acknowledge receipt of all applications and will request further information if necessary.
-The Emerging Scholar Award will be announced at the 2017 meeting of the Network for Research in Jewish Education.
-The conference takes place on June 5-6, at Brandeis University in Waltham, Massachusetts.
+The Emerging Scholar Award will be announced at the 2018 meeting of the Network for Research in Jewish Education.
+The conference takes place on June 11-12, at The George Washington University in DC.
 The recipient will discuss the research project at the conference.

 FREQUENTLY ASKED QUESTIONS